How to Make Faux Leather Pillow Covers with Zipper Closures

 The problem was, I just couldn’t find what I was really looking for.

-Although I have sewed simple things in the past, this was my first attempt at sewing in zippers.
+Although I have done easy sewing projects in the past, this was my first attempt at sewing in zippers.
 It was a success, and trust me – you can do it, too!
 Here’s how.

 The Easy way to Make Faux Leather Pillow Covers with Zipper Closures